 This brilliant narrative by John le Carre features the capital of West Germany- Bonn- as the provincial small town.

 The plot is set in the 1970’s .
 Leo Harting, a low level temporary administrative officer in the British Embassy in Bonn is missing and gone with him is the Green File which contains the minutes of the meeting for deciding whether West Germany should join the Common Market and NATO.
 In comes Alan Turner, a hard nosed, no bullshit type agent from the British Foreign Office to investigate the matter and find out whether Harting was really a double agent as he is accused of being or an innocent man.

 Along the course of his investigations, Turner finds himself oscillating between whether to consider Harting as a turncloak or an innocent man.
 His case is not helped when he finds that the other officers in the Embassy are either not willing to talk about Harting or are trying to shield him.
 Bradfield, the security officer at the Embassy is trying to shield him.
 Jenny Pargiter has been his lover and also has been guilty of providing him the keys to the registry.
 Hazel Bradfield has also been his lover and confidante of sorts.

-Read it for Leo’ sake;read it for Turner’s sake; or simply, just read it because it’s le Carre.
+Read it for Leo’ sake, read it for Turner’s sake, or simply, just read it because it’s le Carre.